ms-jpq/nvim_rc/README.md

 - Not only install dependencies for you

-- Runs multiple linters in parallel on the same file
+- Able to run multiple linters in parallel on the same file

-- Runs multiple prettiers in sequence on the same file
+- Able to run multiple prettiers in sequence on the same file

 #### Text Objects and Operators